serval/serval-mesh/agent/README.md

 # Serval Agent

-The serval agent is a persistent process that advertises itself on the network as a runner for WASM jobs.
+The serval agent is a persistent process that advertises itself on the network as a runner for Wasm jobs.
 It listens on HTTP for incoming job requests.

 It is _not yet_ a full Serval agent node, because it does not make any attempt to find a control node and ask for jobs.
 Instead it listens passively to be pushed incoming workloads.